BittieByte/GuerrillaMail/README.md

 # GuerrillaMailClient C# Example

-This is a simple example showing how to use the `GuerrillaMailClient` library in C# to create temporary email addresses, read emails, delete them.
+This is a simple example showing how to use the `GuerrillaMailClient` library in C# to create temporary email addresses, read emails, delete them, and optionally set a custom username.

 ## Example Usage